• Skip to primary navigation

 Serving suggestions

-These Gluten-Free Sausage Rolls are delicious dipped in ketchup or mustard or you can try these other homemade sauces:
+These Gluten-Free Sausage Rolls are delicious dipped in a fresh tomato sauce, chilli jam, ketchup, hot mustard or even seasoned sour cream.
+But to really push the boat out you can try with these other homemade sauces:

 Sausage roll dipped in ketchup on a plate